 The New Universities.

 There were breakthroughs in the post-WW2 period in the field of science and education.
 Ultrasound techniques were developed at Yorkhill Children's Hospital in the 50's by Dr Ian Donald.

 He stole the idea from the Clyde yards where they used similar equipment to detect metal fatigue in the hulls of ships.
 The first pictures showed the foetus waving at the camera and mouthing the words "Hello Mum" according to lip-readers.

 In 1964 the old Royal College of Science and Technology gained university status and the University of Strathclyde was born.
 Caledonian University followed 30 years later in 1993 raising the IQ level in Glasgow immeasurably as well as sales of acne cream.

 Traffic cones appeared on the city statues almost daily and in 1974 the 'Glasgow Coma Scale' was introduced at the University of Glasgow to measure students level of intoxication.

-In 1970 the M8 Motorway and Kingston Bridge opened up cutting a swathe through Glasgow introducing large scale traffic jams and pollution to the city centre as well as the odd truck careering off the bridge.
+In 1970 the M8 Motorway and Kingston Bridge opened up, cutting a swathe through Glasgow introducing large scale traffic jams and pollution to the city centre as well as the odd 10-ton truck careering off the bridge.

 "There will be no hooliganism!!!...." announced Jimmy Reid to the assembled workers,

 "Yes, that's right" said men in the crowd, "Absolutely" said others,